 The OBAP provides a number of scholarship opportunities to help airline-oriented pilots.
 You must already have a private pilot license to apply for flight scholarships and are evaluated on an essay submission, letters of recommendation, professional development, and a face-to-face interview.
 Participation in OBAP is weighed heavily, also.
 Membership is not limited based on ethnicity; anyone that believes in the mission of OBAP may join.

-We are now accepting Students for our Instrument Ground School starting November 2, 2021 AND Private Pilot Ground School Starting January 11, 2022.
+We are now accepting Students for our Private Pilot Ground School Starting April 5, 2022.